ingesolvoll/ingesolvoll.github.io/_posts/2016-03-23-clojure-railways.markdown

 ### The problem

-If you ever made a non-trivial single page application (SPA) in JavaScript, you probably ran into some of the same problems as me, namely:
+If you ever made a non-trivial single page application (SPA) in the browser, you probably ran into some of the same problems as me, namely:

-* Functions doing HTTP requests with callbacks aren't easily composable
+* Functions doing HTTP requests with callbacks aren't easily composable (among other things)
 * Taking error handling seriously pollutes your beautiful happy path code

 So let's have a look at a typical JavaScript controller that retrieves data from the server: